Statistical Machine Learning (Summer term 2026)

 - Slides 07: Data, measurement, validity (updated June 19, just fixed minor typos)

-- Slides 08: Learning in the overparameterized interpolation regime (June 19)
+- Slides 08: Learning in the overparameterized interpolation regime (updated Jul 2: clarified the setup for today's main theorem, and the plots at the end)

-- Nearly complete deck of slides , as of June 19 (so you can see what is still to come):
+- Nearly complete deck of slides , as of Jul 9

 - Recap and reference: Mathematical Appendix (Probability and linear algebra)